Il bene nel male

-"Il bene nel male" is a song by Italian singer Madame.
+"Il bene nel male" is a song by Italian singer-songwriter Madame.
 It was written by Madame with Bias and Brail, and produced by the latter two with Luca Faraone and Shablo.
+It was released by Sugar Music and Universal Music Italia on 9 February 2023 as the lead single from Madame's second album L'amore.

-It was released by Sugar Music and Universal Music Italia on 9 February 2023 as the first single from Madame's upcoming second album L'amore.
 The song was the artist's entry for the Sanremo Music Festival 2023, the 73rd edition of Italy's musical festival which doubles also as a selection of the act for the Eurovision Song Contest.

 Music video

 The music video for the song was released on YouTube on the same day of the single's release.
 It was directed by Martina Pastori and filmed in a villa in Brianza, Lombardy.
 The video also includes the participation of Italian actress Giorgia Ferrero.